3300 lightning strikes across NZ as cooler weather moves in

 "Mean daily temperatures in Auckland in November are around 19C-20C, so I would say it's back to normal really," Bellam said.

-The forecast for the whole North Island today is periods of rain, heavy at times, and possible thunderstorms, easing to isolated showers and increasing fine periods from Waikato to Kapiti.
+The forecast for the whole North Island on Monday is periods of rain, heavy at times, and possible thunderstorms, easing to isolated showers and increasing fine periods from Waikato to Kapiti.

 The South Island can also expect rain turning to showers in eastern areas, and showers clearing in Nelson, the West Coast and Otago-Southland.